About aggressive behaviour and self-injury in autistic children and teenagers

-They can sometimes express these feelings through aggressive behaviour towards other children.
-Sometimes they’re aggressive towards themselves, which is called self-injurious behaviour.
+Autistic children sometimes express their emotions through aggressive behaviour towards others.
+Sometimes their aggressive behaviour can be directed towards themselves.
+This is called self-injurious behaviour.
 They might hit, kick, throw objects or hurt themselves – for example, by head-banging.

 - have trouble understanding what’s happening around them – for example, what other people are saying or communicating non-verbally